INTERSECT-SDK/python-sdk/docs/examples/hello-world.rst

 Hello world
 ===========

 This is a basic example to demonstrate how to communicate with the INTERSECT SDK.
 The ``adapter.py`` subscribes to ``Request`` INTERSECT messages of the ``DETAIL`` subtype.
 The adapter will respond with a "Hello, World!" message in its reply.
 The ``requestor.py`` publishes ``Status`` INTERSECT messages of the ``GENERAL`` subtype.
-See the sections below for running the example using Docker compose or within a Python environment.
+See the sections below for running the example using Docker compose or from within a Python environment.

 Using Docker compose
 --------------------